 If this operation fails, use the exception to help determine the problem.
 If the error is related to the key material, the import token, or wrapping key, use GetParametersForImport to get a new public key and import token for the KMS key and repeat the import procedure.
 For help, see How To Import Key Material in the Key Management Service Developer Guide .

 The KMS key that you use for this operation must be in a compatible key state.
-For details, see Key state: Effect on your KMS key in the Key Management Service Developer Guide .
+For details, see Key states of KMS keys in the Key Management Service Developer Guide .

 Cross-account use : No. You cannot perform this operation on a KMS key in a different Amazon Web Services account.